drmeto/drmeto/README.md

 - 👋 Hi, I’m @drmeto
 - 👀 I’m interested in webRTC applications for clinical purposes and social media platforms
-- 🌱 I’m currently learning Javascript, CSS and Node JS
+- 🌱 I’m currently experimenting with Javascript, CSS and Node JS under an MiT license.
 - 💞️ I’m looking to collaborate on building awesome comms applications
 - 📫 How to reach me .. send me a pull request.
 Don't forget to showcase your coding skills so that I can be sure that our interests align.
 - 😄 Pronouns: ...
 He/Him/His